ErikHgm/FireHouse-Restaurant-Project/README.md

     -   #### Returning Visitor Goals
         -  As a returning visitor I can create an account so I can make a reservation online.
         -  As a returning visitor I can view the menu to see if has changed.
-        -  As a returning visitor I can signup for the newsletter so that I can receive updates and news.

     -   #### Frequent User Goals
         -  As a frequent visitor I can login and find my current bookings.
-        -  As a frequent visitor I can view my bookings in the login page.
         -  As a frequent visitor I can change or cancel my booking in the login page.

 -   ### Agile methodology